-The Western Distributor was renamed the West Gate Tunnel when the government announced the new route in April 2017.
-The new route is essentially the same as the old route, but with the outbound tunnel exit shifted further west to the border of Yarraville and Brooklyn.
-The new route also has some good open space and dedicated bike paths, but we shouldn’t need a $5.5 billion toll road to get decent bike paths in the west.
+The Western Distributor was renamed the West Gate Tunnel when the government announced the new version of the toll road in April 2017.
+The route is essentially the same, but with the outbound tunnel exit shifted further west to the border of Yarraville and Brooklyn.
+The project now includes some open space and bicycle infrastructure which the State Government has put front and centre of its advertising campaign for the project.
+The west shouldn’t need a $5.5 billion toll road to get decent parks and bike paths.

 How much will the West Gate Tunnel cost?

 $5.5 billion, with $1.5 billion paid by the Victorian government.

 The remainder will be funded by Transurban, which they will make back by charging drivers tolls on the West Gate Tunnel and CityLink (the Victorian government did a deal with Transurban to extend the tolls on CityLink for another 10 -12 years).

 When will the West Gate Tunnel be built?